 Next, you'll want to look into the industry, so visit coffee shops.
 See what's going, the latest coffee trends and how you'll fit in with all of this.
 The best way to find this out is by conducting market research and an analysis of local competitors.
 Here, you'll discover average coffee prices, menus, services and your target audience.
 The last thing you'll want to do is charge £3 for an espresso when the local average is £1.50.

 After this research, developing a marketing strategy would be the natural progression.
 Bad marketing is a sure-fire way to throw you cafe under the bus.
 Social media, local advertising, online advertising and even stickers are a great way to get your cafe business out there.
-If you want a successful cafe, take the business plan seriously!
+If you want a successful cafe, take the business plan seriously when setting it all up!

 3. Experience a cafe